 Overview of Progent's Ransomware Negotiation Services in Addison

-Progent is experienced in negotiating ransomware settlements with threat actors.
-Negotiating an acceptable settlement is a complex activity that requires a mix of field experience, IT skills and business savvy.
-It also requires working closely with the victim's IT team and the insurance provider, if any.
-Since the top goal of the ransomware target is fast recovery, it is vital to deploy recovery teams that work efficiently, in parallel, and with intimate collaboration.
-Progent offers the scope of IT skills and the depth of personnel to supplement your network support team and recover your network environment rapidly and affordably.
+Progent is experienced in negotiating ransomware settlements with hackers.
+Negotiating an acceptable settlement is a complicated activity that calls for a combination of real-word experience, IT skills and business savvy.
+It also requires working closely with the cyber-extortion target's IT staff and the cyber insurance carrier, if there is one.
+Because the number one goal of the ransomware victim is operational continuity, it is critical to deploy response groups that operate effectively, concurrently, and in close communication.
+Progent has the breadth of IT knowledge and the deep bench of personnel to supplement your network staff and recover your network environment quickly and affordably.

-Services provided by Progent's ransomware settlement team include:
+Services provided by Progent's ransomware negotiation experts include:

-Concurrent with the settlement negotiations, Progent's ransomware team can help with:
+In parallel with the settlement negotiations, Progent's ransomware staff can help with:

-- Establishing the kind of ransomware used in the attack
+- Determining the type of ransomware used in the assault

 - Evaluating the recovery risk